VamshiKavia/autoconnect-platform-224059/react_js_frontend/README.md

 ### Supabase integration

 - A reusable client is available at `src/lib/supabaseClient.js` and reads `REACT_APP_SUPABASE_URL` and `REACT_APP_SUPABASE_KEY`.
+- Auth:
+  - Email/password login and signup are provided at `/login`.
+  - Session persistence and `onAuthStateChange` keep the UI in sync.
+  - Header shows Login when logged out; Profile and Logout when logged in.
+  - `/profile` is protected and updates `user_metadata` fields: `display_name`, `avatar_url`.
+- Parts:
   - The Parts page (`/parts`) reads from the Supabase table named exactly `"Car parts"` (with a space).
 Queries quote the table name to ensure proper resolution.
   - Expected columns in `"Car parts"`: `id, title, Description, Category, Features, image_url, created_at, updated_at`.
   - The page implements client-side search (title + Description), category filter (from data), loading/error/empty states, and a details modal.
   - Only read operations are implemented.
 You must configure your own RLS policies in Supabase.

 ### Feature flags
 Set REACT_APP_FEATURE_FLAGS to enable optional behaviors: